 Bone meal fertilizer breaks down slowly, making it the perfect long-term fertilizer that only needs to be applied once per year.
 As it slowly breaks down throughout the season, the bone meal will continue to feed your plants.

 If you employ organic gardening methods, bone meal fertilizer is a great option.
 On top of being completely free of chemicals, the natural decomposition process feeds the microbes in the soil.
-This improves the overall quality of the soil, which in turn improves the quality of your plants and produce.
+It contains micronutrients like magnesium, zinc, and iron that boost plant health and benefit soil's microbial growth.
+This improves the overall structure and quality of the soil, which in turn improves the quality of your plants and produce.
+Plus, it doesn't burn plants if too much is accidentally applied.

 Drawbacks of Using Bone Meal Fertilizer